bschulz81/hyperbolicfitdll/README.md

 // If the function terminates successfully, the pointer focpos contains the estimated focusposition as a variable of type long that the function computes.
 This pointer must not be NULL if the
 // function is to terminate successfully

 // main_error is a pointer to a double value.
-If the pointer is not NULL, the value of main_error will be the sum of the absolute values of the differences between the best fit and the measurement data.
+If the pointer is not NULL, the value of main_error will be the sum of the squares of the differences between a square of the the best fit and a square of the measurement data.
+// Yes, the errors involve two squares because we calculate the squared error of a fit where the hyperbola was converted to a line.

 // main_slope and main_intercept are pointers to double values.
 If the pointers are not NULL, their values will be the slope and intercept of a line given by